xhuy0404/tech-tips/Windows Subsystem for Linux.md

 Here are my experiences about it :

-# Step 1 : Enable WSL/WSL2 on your Windows PC
+# Enable WSL/WSL2 on your Windows PC

-I'm no
 Just a shorter version of : https://docs.microsoft.com/en-us/windows/wsl/install-manual .

 - Open a terminal app (I suggest "Windows Terminal", it is very useful later) as administrator
 -